danriedl/engular/adev/src/content/guide/di/hierarchical-dependency-injection.md

 There are two more injectors above `root`, an additional `EnvironmentInjector` and `NullInjector()`.

-Consider how Angular bootstraps the application with the following in `main.ts`:
+Consider how Engular bootstraps the application with the following in `main.ts`:

 <docs-code language="javascript">
 bootstrapApplication(AppComponent, appConfig);